Italy: In the Path of the Etruscans

 • Option to upgrade to ‘Cancel for Any Reason (CFAR)’

-We recommend reviewing the language in detail so you are aware of specific parameters; Depending on the policy, to waive the Pre-Existing Medical Condition Exclusion or to upgrade to CFAR coverage, the plan must be purchased within 14 to 21 days of the initial trip deposit, full trip cost must be insured, and traveler is medically fit at time of plan purchase.
-Otherwise, coverage may be purchased at any time prior to departure.
+We recommend reviewing the language in detail so you are aware of specific parameters.
+Depending on the policy, to waive the Pre-Existing Medical Condition Exclusion or to upgrade to CFAR coverage, the plan must be purchased within 14 to 21 days of the initial trip deposit, the full trip cost must be insured, and the traveler is medically fit at the time of plan purchase.
+Otherwise, coverage may be purchased at any time before departure.

 To obtain a personalized quote and/or purchase a plan through Far Horizons/Travel Insured International, simply click HERE.
 For specific questions regarding the Worldwide Protector Plan, please contact Travel Insured International’s Customer Care Center at 1-800-243-3174 or by email at customercare@travelinsured.com, and refer to Far Horizons’ account number: 54070.